 If you qualify, you will be contacted by an inspector and a previewer who will want to set up one or more appointments at your home to discuss the program with you, as well as to look at your home to determine what work needs to be completed to make your home warm, safe, and dry.
 Once all qualified homeowners have had their homes inspected, a committee will review all of the applicants and select the homes to be repaired on the April and October Rebuilding Days.
 These decisions are usually made by the end of February or beginning of March.
 Unfortunately, not all homes can be selected.

-The application period for these rebuilding days runs from April-September for the following year projects.
+The application period for these rebuilding days runs from April-October for the following year projects.
 A printable application along with all instructions will be available on the website beginning in April.